simoncmo/celltrekplot/README.md

-# CellTrek Plot
+# CellTrek Neighborhood Analysis
-Extra Neighborhood analysis and plotting functions for CellTrek obj
+Neighborhood analysis and plotting functions for CellTrek obj

 ## Delauney and Neighborhood Percentage